sagemath/trac_to_gh/Issue 1854.md

 # Issue 1854: add more 3d plots to the reference manual

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1854

 Original creator: was